MDLlife/MDL/README.md

 MDL is a next-generation cryptocurrency.
 It's based on [Skycoin](https://skycoin.net)'s code base.

 Skycoin improves on Bitcoin in too many ways to be addressed here.

-Skycoin is a small part of OP Redecentralize.
+Read it's website and [blog](https://blog.skycoin.net) instead.

 ## Links